Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 \subsubsection{Conventional Theory}

-Eq. (\ref{generalfin}) can be used to characterize the far field from an electron moving on any path.
-In this section we present a simple derivation of the frequency representation of the radiated field produced by an electron in the planar undulator.
-The magnetic field on the undulator axis has the form
+Equation (\ref{generalfin}) provides a general framework for characterizing the far-field radiation from an electron following an arbitrary trajectory.
+In this section, we present a straightforward derivation of the frequency-domain representation of the radiated field produced by an electron traversing a planar undulator.
+The magnetic field along the undulator axis is given by

 Here $k_w=2\pi/\lambda_w$, and $\lambda_w$ is the undulator period.
 The Lorentz force is used to derive the equation of motion of the electron in the presence of a magnetic field.
 Integration of this equation gives